Law Enforcement Instructor Training

 "DECADES OF TRADITION-BASED TRAINING UNIMPEDED UPON BY PROGRESS"

-After launching in early 2015, D.R.A.W.
+Since 2015, D.R.A.W.
 School has proven to be the most effective way to train officers and keep them engaged in the firearms training process on a regular basis.
-With the introduction of the Online Training System, officers and departments can regularly train to a much higher level of competence and mastery.
+With the introduction of the Online Training System, officers and departments can regularly train to a much higher level of firearm competency and mastery than ever before.

 In May 2016, Police Magazine wrote a four-page article on the developmental background and early successes of the D.R.A.W.
 School program.
-This extensive article featured interviews with departments who saw immediate success with the program.
+This extensive article featured interviews with departments who saw immediate success with D.R.A.W.
+School firearms training.

-For decades, athletic trainers and team doctors have been teaching athletes how to overcome the negative effects of high-stress situations and perform to a very high level, both mentally and physically.
+For decades, athletic trainers and team doctors have been teaching athletes how to overcome the negative effects of high-stress situations and perform at a very high level, both mentally and physically.
 So the question begged to be asked, "If athletes can be trained in such a manner, why can't officers be trained to do the same?"
-The result of asking that question and searching for the answers was the development of the most comprehensive and effective firearms training available to law enforcement today.
+The result of asking that question and searching for the answers lead to the development of the most comprehensive and effective firearms training program available to law enforcement today.

 D.R.A.W.
-School teaches officers how specific processes of the brain work during high-stress situations and how it executes commands for physical function.
-The officers are taught how the body mechanically functions and in what sequence.
-Finally, officers learn the fastest way to perform each function in the shortest distance possible.
-When officers train using the D.R.A.W.
-School method, they increase their speed of recognition, their speed out of the holster, the speed of their dynamic movement, their accuracy increases, along with their level of safety.
+School teaches officers how specific processes in the brain work during high-stress situations and the sequence it uses to execute commands for physical function.
+Officers are then taught how the body mechanically functions within that sequence.
+Finally, officers learn the fastest way to perform each function based on how the brain and body function together.
+The result is a consistent level of speed and accuracy never before achieved in law enforcement firearms training.

 SIMPLE, YET HIGHLY EFFECTIVE:

-"TRAIN IN A MANNER WITH HOW THE BRAIN AND BODY ARE GOING TO NATURALLY FUNCTION."
+"TRAIN IN THE SAME MANNER THAT THE BRAIN AND BODY ARE GOING TO INSTINCTIVELY FUNCTION IN A HIGH-STRESS SITUATION."

 Many traditional training methods and techniques were carefully studied and scrutinized during development.
-Any techniques or training methods that did not employ proper body mechanics, ergonomics, or follow the brain's natural sequence of functionary execution were discarded.
+Any techniques or training methods that did not employ proper body mechanics, ergonomics, weapons interfacing or follow the brain's natural sequence of functionary execution were discarded.
 D.R.A.W.
 School trains officers to perform functions in the same sequences that the brain naturally fires those impulse signals in high-stress situations.
-This helps officers to increase their speed to levels rarely achieved, while allowing for greater mental focus and decision-making ability.
+This helps officers to increase their speed to levels rarely achieved previously, while allowing for greater mental focus and decision-making ability in a split-second.

 Just as crucial as the curriculum, a special two-piece firearms safety and training aid was also developed to allow officers the ability to safely and realistically train with their firearm.
-BarrelBlok not only blocks the chamber, rendering the firearm safe, it also allows for full mechanical functionality when training.
+BarrelBlok not only blocks the chamber, rendering the firearm inert and safe for training, it also allows for full mechanical functionality of the slide or bolt assembly when training.
 Better training means better performance!

-Have you ever heard the terms recoil management, muscle memory or bent is better?
-Over the decades, law enforcement firearms training has been based on outdated shooting methods and in some cases, myths!
-Most training methods rob officers of the natural speed, accuracy, and mental focus needed to successfully counter today's threats.
+Have you ever heard the terms "recoil management", "muscle memory" or "bent is better"?
+Over the decades, various aspects of law enforcement firearms training has been based on outdated shooting methods, and in some cases, complete myths!
+Most training methods used today rob officers of the natural speed, accuracy, and mental focus needed to successfully counteract today's threats.
 D.R.A.W.
-School exposes the methods and myths that have plagued law enforcement firearms training for years.
+School exposes these methods and myths that have plagued law enforcement firearms training for years.

 STAIR-STEP TRAINING METHODOLOGY: